Qi ( energy )

 Absorption

 The diagram illustrates the main subtle forces that effect us.
-We absorb these forces naturally to sustain life.

-Heaven energy.Experienced as a warm energy spiraling down from the heavens.
+Experienced as a warm energy spiralling down from the heavens.
 It is the effect of planetary movement upon us and is Yang in quality.

-Cosmic Particle Dust.
+Cosmic Particle Dust (star dust).

-Primarily absorbed through a spot in the middle of the forehead ( third eye chakra);.
+Primarily absorbed through a spot in the middle of the forehead ( third eye chakra).
 Contains unlimited information.

 Earth Force.